lclarkmichalek/site/content/post/monitoring-queue.md

 frontend goes down, then my service's users are affected, so I want to know when that happens.

-The current lag can then be calculated as the time since we got a message, plus the lag on that message.
+The current lag can then be calculated as the time since the last message we got was scheduled.
 This looks like

 ```rule
 time() - stashdef_heartbeat_timestamp_seconds